SAP/terraform-provider-btp/developer-documentation/DEVELOPER.md

 If you want to contribute to the Terraform provider for SAP BTP, be aware of the [contribution guidelines](../CONTRIBUTING.md) available in this repository.

 First you need to setup your development environment.
-The following sections describe the options you have.
+The following sections describe the options that you have.

 ## GitHub Codespaces

-**Step 1:** Open the repository in GitHub Code spaces via the button:
+**Step 1:** Open the repository in GitHub Codespaces via the button:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=618531988)

-**Step 2:** There is no step 2 😎
+**Step 2:** There is no step 2 😎.

 ## Dev Container

 > **Note** - In order to use dev containers you must have a container runtime up and running on machine.
-For details we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)
+For details, we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)

 First you must clone the repository: